 For organizations with multiple locations, having visibility for each network running status is critical.
 With CMG integrated with mfusion SD-WAN platform, you can easily manage and monitor all router centrally from a web dashboard (see demo).

 A real case study

-A few years ago, a very innovative and agile ISP in Singapore strategized as the first provider to offer high speed Internet package at disruptive price, as a new comer to penetrate into the enterprise market space.
+A few years ago, a very innovative and agile ISP strategized as the first provider to offer high speed Internet package at disruptive price, as a new comer to penetrate into the enterprise market space.
 The package bundles a CPE router and fiber broadband service - which means the CPE router needs to perform both routing, NAT/Firewall and high-speed throughput.
 They evaluated several "branded" CPE solutions and found that many routers were really just "routers", eg. they deliver wire speed when doing routing only, but the speed dropped drastically when turned on NAT/firewall functions; and some consumer grade router seem to produce high speed but nearly became unusable when user connections increase.